Central Corridor Rail Line: Modern planning

 Preparing the line for passenger service would require refurbishing the New England Central Railroad tracks, which also carry freight to New London's deepwater port.
 The northernmost section, in Vermont, has been upgraded to continuously welded rail via a $50 million ARRA grant.
 New England Central estimates that similar upgrades (which include upgrading the track to standard 286,000 pound car loads) from the Massachusetts / Vermont border to New London would cost $18 million, while the full project including stations and rolling stock would cost $150 million.

 During the building of Foxwoods Casino and Mohegan Sun Casino in the 1990s and 2000s, commuter rail service was considered on the New London to Norwich section of the line to reduce traffic impacts on Route 2.
 However, upgrades to Route 2 were selected instead.

 In October 2012, an excursion train was run to raise support for the project, which has been endorsed by a number of the town governments along the line.
 In November 2012, officials from Mansfield, New London, Norwich, and Windham (all of which will be served by station stops) plus the Southeastern Connecticut Council of Governments signed an agreement to pursue funding for the service.

 In January 2014, it was announced that backers of the line would try to seek federal funding in order to get the line funded.
 Congressman Joe Courtney supported the project, along with Connecticut State Senator Cathy Osten.
 In September 2014, NECR was awarded a $8.2 million TIGER grant for upgrading 55 miles of track in Connecticut; the $10.5 million project is primarily for freight use but is also a prerequisite for any future passenger service.

 In 2021, Connecticut lawmakers allocated $2.3 million for Connecticut Department of Transportation to study the expansion of the Shore Line East service east to Westerly, RI with the possibility of expansion north to Norwich, CT, with additional studies for infill stations along the two railways.
-The study is expected to be concluded in Fall 2023.
+The study concluded in Fall 2023, with a final report issued in November.
+It found that in the short term, expansion of bus service would be effective.
+In the long term, meanwhile, Shore Line East expansion could be useful, but perhaps not for years to come, given the lower population density in the area.